67Samuel/67Samuel/README.md

 - 👋 Hi, I’m @67Samuel, a final year student at SUTD.
-- 👀 I’m interested in Cybersecurity and Networks
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently focused on learning Cybersecurity
 - 📫 How to reach me: samuelhky@outlook.sg

 <!---